 2. Review and Selection Process

 a.
 Categories: Based on the Peer or Scientific Review, proposals will be categorized as Selectable or Not Selectable (see definitions below).
-The selection of one or more sources for award will be based on the Peer or Scientific Review, as well as importance to agency programs and funding availability.
+The selection of the source for award will be based on the Peer or Scientific Review, as well as importance to agency programs and funding availability.

 Selectable: Proposals are recommended for acceptance if sufficient funding is available.